TimVorstenbosch/atm1_2022/README.md

 # atm1_2022
 Repository for the course of Applied Text Mining, which is held in the year 2022.

-Group number :
+Group number : AI/BA 2

 Group names :
-- test
+- Roel Rotteveel
-- test
+- Ella Smorenburg
-- test
+- Tim Vorstenbosch
-- test
+- Yoes Ywema